 He is the Co-Artistic Director of Arbour Theatre Company and Co-writer of Theatre versus Everything.

 Arbour Theatre Company is fronted by Co-Directors Ruby Conolan Barrett and Disapol Savetsila.
-We began Arbour Theatre Company as we wanted to create vibrant, meaningful moments for the stage that matter to young people and local Brisbanites.
+We began Arbour Theatre Company as we wanted to create vibrant, meaningful moments for the stage that matter to young people and locals.

 Coming from a directing and writing background, we felt we could facilitate the telling of stories which haven’t had the chance to be heard before, and use our experience and powers for good!

-We aim to devise productions that speak to what it feels like to be in Meanjin land, here and now, by young people and for young people.
+We aim to devise productions that speak to what it feels like to live on Wiradyuri land, here and now, by young people and for young people.